CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/configuration.rst

 Configuration objects are mutable, so they can be saved in a member variable and reused.
 Additionally, configuration objects support modification using method chaining.
 This can be useful for constructing them as a class member variable or at compile time.
 In Java, this can also be used to provide unit types.

+Configuration and config group objects can also be cloned, making it easy to share common configs across device configurations.

 .. tab-set::

    .. tab-item:: Java